What Is Recovery in Running?

 Active Recovery

-Low-intensity movement designed to aid circulation and reduce fatigue.
+Low-intensity movement specifically designed to gently aid blood circulation and effectively reduce feelings of fatigue.

 This might include: